 Your registration fee includes access to the Icebreaker, both oral and posters sessions, General Sessions, exhibits, town hall meetings, daily refreshments, and non-ticketed social events.

 How do I purchase tickets to special events?

-Tickets may be purchased during the registration process, which will be available in summer 2014.
+Tickets may be purchased during the registration process.
 It is strongly encouraged that tickets are purchased in advance of the meeting.